-- An amazing view of 3 of the coolest objects in the night sky - Venus, the Moon and Saturn!!!
-See the phase of Venus, the rings of Saturn and huge craters on the moon! - We'll have super-hero magnification with our gigantic 10-inch sky tracking telescope. - We will tour each object one by one for about 30 minutes until the line ends. - Free stickers at the art table: kids are encouraged to "draw what you see" using provided crayons and paper.
+- An amazing view of 3 of the coolest objects in the night sky - Mars, the Moon and my favorite planet - Jupiter!!!
+See the Galilean moons of Jupiter, the stellar nursery of Orion and huge craters on the moon! - We'll have super-hero magnification with our gigantic 10-inch sky tracking telescope. - We will tour each object one by one for about 30 minutes until the line ends. - Free stickers at the art table: kids are encouraged to "draw what you see" using provided crayons and paper.
 Each student who completes a drawing of the night's objects gets a cool astronomy sticker, draw all 3 objects, get 3 stickers! - Free glow bracelets so we can see the kids. - Kid friendly binoculars to use and share while in line